-If English is not your first language you will be invited to complete a brief written exercise during the initial weeks of your course, so that your current academic language skills can be assessed.
-Our English for Academic Purposes (EAP) tutors, who are part of the Learning Support team, will review the exercise and contact you if your work indicates that you would benefit from additional support.
-An EAP tutor will work with you to draw up an Individual Learning Plan, which will set out a structured approach to developing your independent academic and study skills.
-This may include helping you to develop strategies for interpreting assignment briefs, working on the structure of your written work, or developing your proof-reading skills, for example.
-The plan will be reviewed each term and will be shared with your course tutor so that they are aware of the work you are doing to improve your study skills.
-If necessary, your EAP tutor will refer you to a local language school so that you can improve your generic English language levels.
+At the beginning of your course you will be invited to complete an academic skills assessment.
+One of our English for Academic Purposes (EAP) team will review this with you in a follow-up tutorial.
+If there are indications that you would benefit from additional advice and support, the EAP tutor will work with you to draw up an Individual Learning Plan which will set out a structured approach to developing your use of academic language and study skills.
+This may, for example, include helping you to develop strategies for interpreting assignment briefs, working on the structure of your written work or developing your proof-reading skills.
+Your Individual Learning Plan will be reviewed each term and shared with your course tutor, if requested, so that they are aware of the work you are doing to improve your use of language and study skills.